saloniamatteo/Arch/README.txt

 9.3.5) Generate the locale: locale-gen
 9.4) Set the keyboard layout:
 9.4.1) vim /etc/vconsole.conf
-9.4.2) Add "KEYMAP=it", then save and quit
+(Here after "KEYMAP" you need to type your keyboard's layout, you chose this before when you ran "loadkeys <code>") 9.4.2) Add "KEYMAP=it", then save and quit
 (I chose "it" because it's the Italian keyboard layout I chose at the beginning; as I said it's unnecessary if you have a keyboard with an american keyboard layout)

 10) Set a custom hostname (this is your computer's name):
 10.1) vim /etc/hostname